ha giang dong van oq ha giang dong van oq

 Homestays are known for their fantastic food.
 When staying overnight we always have breakfast and supper there as well as sometimes popping in for lunch.

 • Breakfast - Options include fried rice, fried noodle soup, banh mi (Vietnamese sub sandwich), French style pancakes (crepes) or farmhouse omelette.
+Breakfast time is usually between 0700-0800.

 • Lunch - Often each homestay has a rotating menu depending on locally grown produce.
 Options include spring rolls, fried pork /chicken with onion and mushrooms, fried / steamed cabbage and other vegetables.
 Rice and noodles are popular too.

 • Supper - Chicken with bell pepper, eggs, pumpkin, sweet and sour pork / beef in a local style.
 Soup, rice round out the menu.
+Supper is generally served around 1900.

 Other food and drinks